ichard26/ichard26.github.io/content/blog/2025/pip-25.1/index.md

 > should continue to use a `requirements.txt` file.[^no-pip-specific-syntax]

 Please read the [pip user guide for more information][pip-group-docs].
-You can also read the motivation and rational sections of [PEP 735] if you are curious about why this feature came about.
+You can also read the motivation and rationale sections of [PEP 735] if you are curious about why this feature came about.

 Thank you to [Stephen Rosen] for writing and shepherding PEP 735 and contributing the pip